Book tour included Monday stop at Memphis Botanical Garders

 In addition to guiding Memphis through the conference move, Bowen placed his stamp on Tigers athletics.
 One of his first missions was to evaluate and restructure the athletics department.

-Bowen also came in with a plan to increase the department's fundraising efforts to assist with facility upgrades.
+Bowen developed a strategic plan to increase the athletic department's fundraising efforts.
 Under his direction, the Elma Roane Fieldhouse -- home to Memphis women's basketball and volleyball -- improvements were completed with a state-of-the-art weight room, a four-lane training track, an elevated cardio platform, a players' lounge and an enlarged training room with Grimm Tubs-hydroponic pools for injury rehabilitation.

-In November of 2012, Bowen received a gift of $2.6 million on behalf of the department from the Helen and Jabie Hardin Charitable Trust to support women's athletics.
-The first phase in using the generous gift was the design and construction of a new track and field complex on the University's Park Avenue campus.
-As part of the Hardin Charitable Trust gift, the second phase is set to begin in the near future and includes a clubhouse for the Tigers' softball program at its stadium.
+In November of 2012, Bowen secured a multi-million dollar gift from the Helen and Jabie Hardin Charitable Trust to support women's athletics.
+The first phase of the generous gift was the design and construction of a new track and field complex on the University's Park Avenue campus.
+As part of the Hardin Charitable Trust gift, the second phase includes a clubhouse for the Tigers' softball program.
 The new softball clubhouse plans include coaches' offices, meeting and recruiting rooms, indoor pitching and batting areas, an athletic training room, equipment room and laundry room.